Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Introduction

 Finally, we note that although empirical applications often involve settings with substantial first-stage heterogeneity such as those shown in Figure \ref{fig:first_stage}, related econometric literature remains rather sparse. \cite{Abadie-Gu-Shen(2019)} exploit such heterogeneity to improve the asymptotic mean squared error of IV estimators with independent and homoskedastic observations.
 Instead, we focus on developing inference methods that are robust to the first-stage heterogeneity for data with a small number of clusters, while allowing for (weak) within-cluster dependence and heteroskedasticity.

 The remainder of this paper is organized as follows.
 Section \ref{sec: setup} presents the setup and the bootstrap procedures.
 Section \ref{sec: assumption} presents main assumptions, while Sections \ref{subsec: boot-wald}-\ref{subsec: boot-robust} provide asymptotic results.
-Simulations in Section \ref{sec: simu} suggest that our procedures have outstanding finite sample size control and, in line with our theoretical analysis, the bootstrap Wald test with CCE has power advantages compared with the other bootstrap tests.
+Simulations in Section \ref{sec: simu} suggest that our procedures have outstanding finite sample size control and, in line with our theoretical analysis, the bootstrap Wald test with CRVE has power advantages compared with the other bootstrap tests.
 The empirical application is presented in Section \ref{sec: emp}.
-We conclude and provide practical recommendations in Section \ref{sec: conclu}.
+We conclude in Section \ref{sec: conclu}.